 Free Consultation and Accident Report

 Give our office a call at (864) 991-3532 for a no-obligation consultation regarding your accident.
 With over 20 years of legal experience, Auger & Auger can help you determine the officer’s findings relating to the accident, who they think is at fault for the crash, and why the fault was attributed.
-We can help find vital and easy-to-miss information important to your case, and communicate this information with an absolutely no-cost consultation about your accident.
+Our Greenville car accident attorneys help find vital and easy-to-miss information important to your case, and communicate this information with an absolutely no-cost consultation about your accident.